-“Cryptocurrency Unveiled: Navigating the Hype and Reality”
+“Blockchain Unveiled: Navigating the Hype and Reality”

-”Imagine if your car idled all night produced solved sudokus you could trade for heroin.”
+Blockchain: ”Imagine if your car idled all night produced solved sudokus you could trade for heroin.”

 That is how one Twitter user famously described cryptocurrency during the height of the crypto mania in the late 2010s.